BloxyLabs/ESP32_YouTubeCounter/README.md

 <h3><u>What do you need</u></h3>
 <p>Hardware:</p>
-<p>An ESP32 Wroom development Kit (you can also use other ESP32's)<br>
+<p>- An ESP32 Wroom development Kit (you can also use other ESP32's)<br>
-A MAX7219 dot matrix module with 4 segments<br>
+- A MAX7219 dot matrix module with 4 segments<br>
-Five female to female jump wires (if they are not included with the MAX7219 dot matrix module)<br>
+- Five female to female jump wires (if they are not included with the MAX7219 dot matrix module)<br>
-An USB-A to Micro-USB cable or on USB-A to USB-C cable (this depends of the ESP32 version)<br>
+- An USB-A to Micro-USB cable or on USB-A to USB-C cable (this depends of the ESP32 version)<br>
 <br>
 <p>Software and credentials:</p>
-Arduino IDE (you can download this from www.arduino.cc)<br>
+- Arduino IDE (you can download this from www.arduino.cc)<br>
-The ID of your YouTube data api (see our instruction on YouTube)<br>
+- The ID of your YouTube data api (see our instruction on YouTube)<br>
-The ID of your YouTube channel (https://www.youtube.com/account_advanced)<br>
+- The ID of your YouTube channel (https://www.youtube.com/account_advanced)<br>
-Your WiFi SSID and WiFi password<br>
+- Your WiFi SSID and WiFi password<br>
 </p>
 <h3><u>Connecting the pins</u></h3>
    <table>